ajschumacher/Hbl15.github.io/about.md

 ### Contact me:

-If you have some of the same interests or random facts and wanna talk, shoot me an email.
-I like talking to people.
+If you have some of the same interests or random facts and wanna talk, shoot me an email at: luu_baoha@yahoo.com